2016 •Nintendo Entertainment System

 JXD 683 pairs the hardware with 2.5 inch and TFT.
 That is the kind of detail stack retro buyers should linger on, because a handheld can be technically capable and still feel wrong if the aspect ratio, sharpness, and scaling story are off.

 The controls are described with Separated Buttons Upper Placement, 4 Buttons, and Camera shot.
 That matters more than many spec sheets admit, because the difference between a fun handheld and a fatiguing one often shows up in the D-pad, shoulder shape, and how naturally the thumbs settle into place.
-This is where a retro handheld stops being abstract and starts becoming a piece of physical furniture for your hands.
+If the screen is what sells a handheld in screenshots, the controls are what decide whether it earns repeat sessions.

 | Console | Angle | Price | Performance | Why Click Through |